 Hymn, which was recorded over the past two years in Hamburg, Miami, London, Vancouver, Los Angeles, New York, and Budapest, also encompasses songs by such modern composers as Eric Whitacre (“Fly To Paradise”), Japanese superstar musician and songwriter Yoshiki (“Miracle”), and German DJ Paul Kalkbrenner (“Sky and Sand”).
 “The original version of ’Sky and Sand’ is a minimalistic anthem for the European dance movement,” Peterson says.
 Brightman performed her ethereal version of the song at the opening of the World Club Dome EDM Festival in Frankfurt before an audience of 60,000 and “everyone went berserk because they all knew it,” she says.
 “It’s a piece that really touches people and brings everyone together.”
 Finally, the album closes with a new rendition of Brightman’s signature smash duet with Andrea Bocelli, “Time To Say Goodbye,” singing lyrics that she wrote herself, and sung in English for the first time.
 “We wanted to take it and make it sound more intimate,” she says, “as if you’re just saying these words to yourself.
 Love songs don’t always have to be grand.”

-Brightman is also gearing up for the November 2018 release of Hymn.
-“I’m looking forward to letting it go and having its wings,” she says.
+While gearing up for the November 2018 release of Hymn, Brightman said, “I’m looking forward to letting it go and having its wings,” she says.
 “Before that happens, an album is confined to the orchestras, choirs, and producers.
 It becomes its own thing when you let it fly.
 Then it’s in the lap of the gods.”